WCS issues COVID-19 guidelines for athletics

-When Wilson County Schools athletic teams return to competition early next week, gyms and bowling alleys should look different in the spectator areas.
+When Wilson County Schools athletic teams returned to competition earlier this week, gyms and bowling alleys were expected to look different in the spectator areas.

 According to the new WCS guidelines, each team (basketball, bowling, wrestling) is allowed a maximum roster of 15 dressed players for each event with a maximum of three team managers, coaches, officials, administration and game workers (gate and concessions).
 Media and college scouts may attend if in a professional capacity.